bguan2022/Axi4Lite_Audio_Equalizer_FPGA/README.md

 <img width="691" alt="Screen Shot 2022-09-17 at 4 53 55 PM" src="https://user-images.githubusercontent.com/42010432/190879968-3cea38ba-4a1b-42fe-af35-09bc852605f8.png">

 A system wrapper is created to include the microblaze.
 The C++ program will be built in Xilinx SDK and loaded onto the processor by programning the FPGA.
 When run, microblaze will execute the program and data can be sent to the PC through UART.

+We configure the PL (i.e. all of the perfipherals that are supporting the operation) by writing specific values to a paritcular address (pointer) in memeory through the microblaze as well as all of the tap cofficients that are used for the FIR calculation.

+FIR peripheral samples the raw data from ADC, process the data, and send it to DAC.
+All three periphrals (ADC, FIR, DAC) has Axi4Lite communication protocal.